-- Set out detailed arrangements for access on to the site, including identifying a new access from the A47,associated mitigation, and safe access across the A47 for children attending the new primary school. - Set out the distribution of land-uses across the site.
-The primary school, local shopping centre and retirement community should be located centrally on the site close to the new access from the A47. - Set out the approach to phasing of development across the site. - Set out detailed urban design guidance and demonstrate how the principles of garden city developments can be met on the site.
+- Set out detailed arrangements for access on to the site. - Set out the distribution of land-uses across the site.
+The primary school, local shopping centre and retirement community should be located centrally on the site. - Ensure there is no adverse effect on the operation of the water treatment works. - Set out the approach to phasing of development across the site. - Set out detailed urban design guidance and demonstrate how the principles of garden city developments can be met on the site. - Include an assessment of ecology and identify key ecological networks and habitats to be preserved and enhanced through the development. - Be informed by evidence of archaeology. - Set out the approach to infrastructure delivery on the site.

-Housing development on the site should help cross-subsidise the delivery of the employment land.
+Housing development on the site should help facilitate the delivery of the employment land.